VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/03 Functions P01/07 Exercises/L1-02-Function-To-Print-Success/01 Problem Statement.md

 # Problem Statement

-write a function to print the success message as "Products added sucessfully"
+write a function to print the success message as "Discount Applicable"
 \
 \
 call the created function